paulkarpenko/us-code-ui/uscode/title-33-navigation-and-navigable-waters/chapter-036-water-resources-development.md

 (3) any other activities related to corrosion prevention the Secretary determines appropriate.

-**(d) Report** In the first annual report submitted to Congress after December 16, 2016, in accordance with [section 556 of this title](./chapter-012-river-and-harbor-improvements-generally.md#section-556), and section2295(b) of this title, the Secretary shall report on the corrosion prevention activities encouraged under this section, including—
+**(d) Report** In the first annual report submitted to Congress after December 16, 2016, in accordance with [section 556 of this title](./chapter-012-river-and-harbor-improvements-generally.md#section-556), and [section 2295(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title33-section2295/b&num=0&edition=prelim), the Secretary shall report on the corrosion prevention activities encouraged under this section, including—

 (1) a description of the actions the Secretary has taken to implement this section; and